-A disqualified team automatically forfeits all games (seeSection 3.14).
+A disqualified team automatically forfeits all games (see Appendix A.6).
 For practicality, the disqualification should not apply retroactively.
 However, by majority vote of the team leaders, provisions for retroactive disqualification may be made in the fairness of the affected teams.